 Imagine the biggest waterfall you’ve ever seen.
 Or a burning, orange sunset.
-There’s something about this imagery that’s captivating, and when we’re in the moment, absorbing it, our sense of time can melt away.
+There’s something about these images that’s captivating, and when we’re in the moment, absorbing it, our sense of time can melt away.
 These are awe-inducing experiences.

-It wasn’t until relatively recently that awe caught the attention of modern-day psychologists, but since the early 2000’s, there has been growing body of research looking to understand it through empirical research, which has led to a number of fascinating discoveries.
+It wasn’t until relatively recently that awe caught the attention of modern-day psychologists but since the early 2000’s, there’s been a growing body of research to understand it through empirical research, which has led to a number of fascinating discoveries.